When is a Rembrandt drawing not a Rembrandt drawing?

 The work has yielded important results for Rembrandt scholars.
 “The image of Rembrandt is much more distinct,” Bevers says.
 “And we have a clearer picture of the pupils.”

 Benesch’s catalogue raisonné featured 126 drawings from the collection of the Museum of Prints and Drawings.
 Bevers says 53 of these are not by Rembrandt.
-About 100 of the best drawings by artists from Rembrandt’s circle, some from the collection and others on loan, are currently displayed in an exhibition alongside the master’s drawings.
+About 100 of the best drawings by artists from Rembrandt’s circle, some from the collection and others on loan, went on display in Drawings From the Rembrandt School alongside the master’s drawings.